phase2/outrigger.sh/index.md

       <h1 class="text-center">Tech and Tools</h1>
       <p class="text-center lead">
         Outrigger uses a containerization based approach to provide project environments.
-Docker is the container platform, and a (coming soon) set of Yeoman based generators are used to help initial project setup to ensure all pieces fit together.
+Docker is the container platform, and a <em>(coming soon)</em> set of Yeoman based generators are used to help initial project setup to ensure all pieces fit together.
       </p>
       <p class="text-center">